suhehe/Framer-SwipeFlip-module/README.md

 - **animOptions:** This parameter manage how the layer will be animated when you loosen your finger.

-- **vertical:** Sets whether the layer flipped vertically.
+- **vertical:** Sets whether the layer is flipped vertically.
 This parameter is not necessary, default value is false.

-- **tap:** Sets whether the layer flipped using tap gestures.
+- **tap:** Sets whether the layer is flipped using tap gestures.
 This parameter is not necessary, default value is false.

 ## What's more
 You can rewrite these three function below for your needs, as follows: